-Type of People Annoy Me – Language Aside
+Types of People Annoy Me – Language Aside

-For all my stated dislike of people above I thought all pilgrims on the Camino would be nice, likable, kind – just something completely unrealistic.
+For all my stated dislike of people above, I thought all pilgrims on the Camino would be nice, likable, kind – just something completely unrealistic.

 It was the first time in my life where it was so clear that there are types of people that have the ability to drive me crazy – a tone of voice, a certain type of look, an off-hand attitude – I am sure you know what I mean.
 Once the words were taken away the rest fell into place.

 People care a great deal.
-Leaving a city a local stopped me as I was walking the wrong way.
+While leaving a city a local stopped me as I was walking the wrong way.
 I got lost one day, on the Camino Aragones, and we walked into this tiny hamlet on the top of a hill.
 One of the residents gave us ripe tomatoes right off the vine – I have never had a tastier tomato since.

 I saw food and sweets left at doors and on windowsills with notices telling pilgrims to help themselves.
 Volunteers ran many of the albergues, and many of them are donation only, (though this is changing).
 I saw so many instances of caring that I don’t notice in my normal environment.
 I cared more as the result of this, I think.